Unskilled Jobs in Spain with Visa Sponsorship 2023

 In a restaurant or café, you will be responsible for collecting orders and providing food and drinks to customers.
 To connect with clients, take orders, and deliver meals efficiently, the profession demands great communication and interpersonal skills.

 Although formal schooling or specific qualifications are not required to become a waiter or waitress, having experience in the food and beverage sector may be useful.
-Most businesses prefer individuals that are personable, outgoing, and optimistic.
+Most businesses prefer individuals who are personable, outgoing, and optimistic.

 Housekeeper/Cleaner

-Your primary role as a housekeeper or cleaner is to keep living spaces clean, tidy and organized.
+Your primary role as a housekeeper or cleaner is to keep living spaces clean, tidy, and organized.
 To meet the demands of the job, attention to detail, time management skills, and physical stamina are required.

 Cleaning rooms, making beds, doing laundry, washing dishes, and vacuuming are some of your responsibilities.
 Other housekeeping activities, such as grocery shopping or running errands, may also be required.